Category

 By | Processes, Property News

 Knocking down an existing house and rebuilding a new home is a great option for many homebuyers.
-If you already own a house, a knock down rebuild allows you to enjoy a brand new home without having to move an inch.
+If you already own a house, a knock down rebuild allows you to enjoy a brand new home without having to move.
 That means the kids can stay in their schools and you can stay near your family, friends and work.

-There’s even better news – a knock down rebuild project can save you tens of thousands of dollars, and the process is very similar to a standard new home construction.
-In this article we’ll go over the knock down rebuild process and explain the extra steps involved with your project.
+There’s even better news – a knock down rebuild project can save you money, and the process is very similar to a standard new home construction.
+In this article, we’ll go over the knock down rebuild process and explain the extra steps involved with your project.

 1. Pre-Construction Planning